VorpalBlade/paketkoll/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 ## To Reproduce
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-## Expected behavior
+## Expected behaviour
 A clear and concise description of what you expected to happen.

-## Actual behavior
+## Actual behaviour
 A clear and concise description of what actually happens instead.

 ## Environment (please complete the following information):
- - paketkoll version (or commit if built from git): [e.g. 1.2.3]
+ - paketkoll or konfigkoll version (or commit if built from git): [e.g. 1.2.3]
  - Operating system and version: [e.g. Debian 12]
  - Platform: [x86-64, ARM64 etc]